ICIJ/node-tika/README.md

 });
 ```

 We can even extract directly from the Web.
+If the server returns a content-type header, it will be passed to Tika as a hint.

 ```javascript
 tika.text('http://www.ohchr.org/EN/UDHR/Documents/UDHR_Translations/eng.pdf', function(err, text, meta) {